Bieliakov/Python_Django_blog/readme.md

 - Adobe InDesign (for prototyping);
 - notepad++ as a development tool;
 - SEO is partly implemented;
-- The website is adopted for mobile devices and tablets;
+- The website is adopted for mobile devices and tablets (responsive web design);
 - Git and Github;

+Project currently in development and first release will be in august 2015.